ZixWang1015/ZixWang1015.github.io/_pages/about.md

 - Privacy risks and Data Security Protection of Large Language Models
 - Membership Inference Attacks on ML models
 - Training Data Extraction or Recovering on LLMs
-- Model/Data Watermark & Figerprint of LLMs
+- Model/Data Watermark & Fingerprint of LLMs
 - Security of Large Reasoning Models and LLM Agents

 More Info 📧